ansible/ansible/docsite/rst/developing_test_pr.rst

    ansible-playbook -vvv playbook_name.yml

-If there's not a playbook, you may have to copy and paste playbook snippets or run a ad-hoc command that was pasted in.
+If there's no playbook, you may have to copy and paste playbook snippets or run an ad-hoc command that was pasted in.

 Our issue template also included sections for "Expected Output" and "Actual Output", which should be used to gauge the output from the provided examples.